For more information, please consult the Faculty webpage.

 - Citizens from countries other than South Africa and South African citizens with foreign qualifications must comply with all the admission requirements and the prerequisites for subjects/modules.

 - Only a limited number of candidates are admitted to undergraduate studies in the faculty.
-In addition to meeting the admission requirements, admission is based on the performance in the TOEFL, IELTS, SAT or Institutional Proficiency Test which is currently the National Benchmark Test (NBT), if required, in competition with other candidates who also meet the admission requirements.
+In addition to meeting the admission requirements, admission is based on the performance in the TOEFL, IELTS or SAT, if required, in competition with other candidates who also meet the admission requirements.

 - Candidates must have a NSC with admission to degree studies or a certificate of conditional exemption on the basis of a candidate’s foreign qualifications, the so-called “Immigrant” or “Foreign Conditional Exemption”.
 The only condition for the “Foreign Conditional Exemption” that is accepted is: ‘completion of the degree course’.
 The exemption certificate is obtainable from Universities South Africa (USAf).
 Detailed information is available on the website at click here.